HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 Its execution path is described as follows:

 1. The interpreter initializes an execution stack and pushes a special stack frame representing the top of the stack.
-1. The interpreter executes the action specified by the `hvml` element and pushes a new stack frame on the execution stack.
-Normally, the `hvml` element will create an empty target document based on the value of the `target` attribute.
+1. The interpreter executes the action specified by `hvml` element and pushes a new stack frame on the execution stack.
+Normally, `hvml` element will create an empty target document based on the value of `target` attribute.
 In this example, we set `target` to `void`, so a void target document will be created.
-1. The interpreter executes the actions specified by the `head` element, the first child element of the `hvml` element, and pushes a new stack frame into the execution stack.
-For this example, the target document type is nothing, so it does nothing other than process the `head` element's attributes, content, and its children.
-The `head` element does not contain child elements, but defines content.
+1. The interpreter executes the actions specified by `head` element, the first child element of `hvml` element, and pushes a new stack frame into the execution stack.
+For this example, the target document type is nothing, so it does nothing other than process `head` element's attributes, content, and its children. `head` element does not contain child elements, but defines content.
 Its content is an evaluated expression that, when evaluated, will print `Fibonacci Numbers` on standard output.
-1. Since the `head` element does not contain child elements, the interpreter will pop up the bottom stack frame after executing the actions of the `head` element, and then start to execute the next sibling element of the `head` element.
+1. Since `head` element does not contain child elements, the interpreter will pop up the bottom stack frame after executing the actions of `head` element, and then start to execute the next sibling element of `head` element.
-1. The interpreter executes the action specified by the second sub-element `body` element of the `hvml` element, and pushes a new stack frame on the execution stack.
-For this example, the target document type is nothing, so it does nothing other than process the `body` element's attributes, content, and its children.
-The `body` element defines attributes, does not define content, and contains multiple child elements, so its child elements will continue to be processed.
+1. The interpreter executes the action specified by the second sub-element `body` element of `hvml` element, and pushes a new stack frame on the execution stack.
+For this example, the target document type is nothing, so it does nothing other than process `body` element's attributes, content, and its children. `body` element defines attributes, does not define content, and contains multiple child elements, so its child elements will continue to be processed.
-1. The interpreter executes the `inherit` of the first child element of the `body` element.
+1. The interpreter executes `inherit` of the first child element of `body` element.
 The element will inherit the context variables from the previous stack frame, and then process its content and child elements.
 In this example, the element only defines content.
 Its content is an evaluated expression that, when evaluated, will print two additional lines of text on standard output.
-1. By analogy, the interpreter will execute several other child elements of the `body` element in turn, including three `init` elements and an `inherit` element.
+1. By analogy, the interpreter will execute several other child elements of `body` element in turn, including three `init` elements and `inherit` element.
-1. The interpreter executes the `iterate` element, which performs an iterative operation so that all its descendants are repeated multiple times.
-In this example, the `iterate` element will be executed 5 times, and the three `init` sub-elements and one `inherit` sub-element will also be executed 5 times.
+1. The interpreter executes `iterate` element, which performs an iterative operation so that all its descendants are repeated multiple times.
+In this example, `iterate` element will be executed 5 times, and the three `init` sub-elements and one `inherit` sub-element will also be executed 5 times.
 1. The interpreter executes the last `inherit` child element of `body`.
 Similar to the aforementioned `inherit` child element, the execution effect of this element is to output two lines of text.
 1. The interpreter pops the stack frame corresponding to the last `inherit` child element of `body`.
-1. The interpreter pops the stack frame corresponding to the `body` element.
+1. The interpreter pops the stack frame corresponding to `body` element.
-1. The interpreter pops the stack frame corresponding to the `hvml` element and reaches the top of the stack.
+1. The interpreter pops the stack frame corresponding to `hvml` element and reaches the top of the stack.
 1. Execution of the HVML program ends.

 The final output of the HVML program is: